GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 - Cages/Oldcages/Hy-Con-GammaMajor_Cover_iFlightXE_PRO_undercut.stl

 ### 3.4 Assembly notes
+Prior to building a QT-19, look over Toruk's T19 assembly guide, master post here: https://torukmakto4.blogspot.com/2019/01/t19-build-guide-part-1-3d-printed-parts.html

+My document only roughly covers the variations I've made, but is still centred around the T19 foundation, which has assembly documented in significantly more detail.

+Note:
-Hole size -The SHSC used are M3 for the most part, some M4 near the back + solenoid mounting The stock is held together with M4, everything else is M3.
+- Hole size -The SHSC used are M3 for the most part, some M4 near the back + solenoid mounting.
-The linked assembly instructions from torukmakto4’s original build provide a good reference for how to conduct assembly. https://torukmakto4.blogspot.com/2019/01/t19-build-guide-part-1-3d-printed-parts.html
+- The stock is held together with M4, everything else is M3.

-#### Grip
+#### 3.4.1 Grip
 The QT19 fileset has a spaced/spacer trigger as an alternative to the T19 - feel free to use either depending on your preferences.
 The original T19 relies on devcon to glue the pivot plate to the handle handle, and an SHCS with a smooth shoulder, whereas the QT9 adds a spacer that allow you to get away with using regular SHCS, and is more forgiving of overtorquing, which would otherwise cause the original T19 to jam.

 <div align="center">